joshlong-attic/bootiful-docker/readme3.md

 ## Deploy Containers

 [Linux Containers, or _LXC_](http://wikipedia.com/wiki/LXC), are a set of features in the Linux kernel designed to isolate applications.
 Applications run as though they've got the run of the kernel.
 LXC aren't, then, a single API or feature, but a set of independant ones that can be used together.
 Container technologies like Docker and Rocket leverage LXC features and let you control them declaratively.
 Using Docker, for example, you can write a Dockerfile, check it into your code and then use that Docker file and code to reproduce both the application and its environment, and do so at a much lower runtime footprint than traditional virtualization.
 This makes things simpler: operations deploy containers, not applications.
+To learn more about [using Spring Boot and Docker, check out this handy guide](https://spring.io/guides/gs/spring-boot-docker/).

 The only thing that remains, then, is automation around managing, running and scaling containerized workloads.
 This is where a distributed runtime like [Lattice](http://lattice.cf) comes in.
 From the site: